rhaleblian/dslibris/README.md

 *   zlib-1.2.8
 *   a media card and a DLDI patcher, but you knew that.

-To build expat, freetype and zlib for the ARM EABI architecture, obtain the source tarball and see etc/configure-* for working configure incantations.
-You will want the devkitARM GCC tools in your PATH:

-> export PATH=$DEVKITARM/bin:$PATH

-To build and install into $DEVKITARM,

-> make
+After installing devkitPro/devkitARM, see

-> make install
+> etc/profile

+for an example of setting DEVKITPRO and DEVKITARM in your shell. based on where you installed devkitPro.

+Source tarballs for the above are in tool/.
+See the Makefile 'install-tools' rule for where all of the devkitPro bits need to go.
+See etc/configure-* for configure incantations.

 # Building